mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 `listener` is the IP address of Mesos-DNS.
 In SOA replies, Mesos-DNS identifies hostname `mesos-dns.domain` as the primary nameserver for the domain.
 It uses this IP address in an A record for `mesos-dns.domain`.
 The default value is "0.0.0.0", which instructs Mesos-DNS to create an A record for every IP address associated with a network interface on the server that runs the Mesos-DNS process.

 `email` is the email address of the Mesos domain name administrator.
 It is associated with the SOA record for the Mesos domain.
 The format is `mailbox-name.domain`, using a `.` instead of `@`.
 For example, if the email address is `root@mesos-dns.mesos`, the `email` field should be `root.mesos-dns.mesos`.
 The default value is `root.mesos-dns.mesos`.

+`dnson` is a boolean field that controls whether Mesos-DNS replies to DNS requests or not.
+The default value is `true`.

+`dnson` is a boolean field that controls whether Mesos-DNS replies to HTTP requests or not.
+The default value is `true`.

+`httpport` is the port number that Mesos-DNS monitors for incoming HTTP requests.
+The default value is `8123`.